Wide-Eyed Wonder: 2017 Anniversary tour

-Response

-Critical reaction
+Critical reception

 Wide-Eyed Wonder was positively received by critics at the time, with the band receiving a number of end-of-year accolades from a variety of Christian publications, most notably, CCM Magazine.
 Wide-Eyed Wonder was the lead review in the April 1989 issue, as writer Chris Willman called the Choir "the best rock band in Christian music," adding that the album was "more cohesive than its predecessor."
 He highlighted the more commercial sound of Wide-Eyed Wonder, saying that "virtually everything on Side One is instantly radio-ready pop-rock; all that 'accessibility' gently leads you by the hand to Side Two, which gets a bit softer and weirder around the edges."
 He concluded that Christian “radio and retail would be well-advised to catch onto the group now, while it's in such a contagiously life-affirming mood."
+Chuck Davis, writing for The Oklahoman, agreed, saying "the quartet lifts one's spirits as high as any of the so-called Christian rock groups do."
+He called the album "a breath of fresh air," and praised it for "intelligent, thought-provoking lyrics.
+A good sound.
+Something you can sink your teeth into."

-Retrospectively, the album has also received praise.
+Retrospectively, Wide-Eyed Wonder has also received praise.
 John Joseph Thompson in Raised by Wolves: The Story of Christian Rock & Roll credited this album for bringing "increased romance and vulnerability to the band’s style."
 Mark Allender at AllMusic wrote that the Choir "began to receive some of the attention they deserved" with this album, which he described as "more dense than the previous year's Chase the Kangaroo, and in many ways more accessible."
 However, he criticized the inclusion of the Harrison cover as "surprising – and a little off-putting."
 Other critics opted to highlight individual songs on the album.
 Barry Alfonso, writing in The Billboard Guide to Contemporary Christian Music, said that "the rapturous title track and the confessional 'Someone to Hold on To' were among Wide-Eyed Wonder's standout tracks."
 Mark Allan Powell in the Encyclopedia of Contemporary Christian Music agreed, writing that "the album bursts into full bloom with 'Someone to Hold On To,'" and that the "atypical novelty tune 'Car, Etc.'" sounds like "something the Beach Boys would have done."